-Growth Habit: Willow herb grows up to 80cm.
+Growth Habit: Glandular Willow Herb grows up to 1 m.
 It is a branched weed that is almost hairless.
-It has broad leaves and short leaf stems.
+It has broad bluish green leaves that resembles those of Willow and short leaf stems.
+Stem is 15 -120 cm tall, red, erect and almost hairless.
+Often larger than most Epilobium species.

 Type of Plant: A perennial erect herb.

-Distribution: Willow herb is a very common weed of orchards and roadsides and bare areas.
+Distribution: Glandular Willow Herb is a very common weed of orchards, gardens and roadsides and bare areas.
+Prefers relatively wet areas.

 Status: Undeclared in Tasmania

-- Willow herb can have a significant impact in orchards.
+- Glandular Willow Herb can have a significant impact in orchards.

-- Willow herb is resistant to glyphosate, therefore any area regularly sprayed with glyphosate for weed control may develop an abundance of willow herb.
+- Glandular Willow Herb is resistant to glyphosate, therefore any area regularly sprayed with glyphosate for weed control may develop an abundance of the weed.

 - Mechanical.
 Cultivation and hand hoeing are effective.
 Mowing can help control the spread but needs to be done when the plant is not seeding.
 If seeded plants are mowed this will promote weed spread.
 Mulching greatly reduces seed germination.

 - Herbicides.
 Spot spray.
-Herbicides registered in Tasmania include dichlobenil and glyphosate.
+Herbicides registered in Tasmania include dichlobenil (and glyphosate but the weed is resistant to glyphosate).